 There comes a point when your young children are now young adults and their idea of pocket change involves bills of large denominations.
-If so, it could be time to give your teen a shot at managing his own money with his first credit or debit card.
+If so, it could be time to give your teens a shot at managing their own money with their first credit or debit card.
 Here are some tips to help you find the best card solution with the right level of accountability.

 Limit overspending upfront

 Most teens are still pretty green when it comes to managing money.
-When entrusting your teen with a card, make sure he shares with you how much he’s spending and where his money is going.
+When entrusting your teens with a card, make sure they share with you how much will be spent and where the money will be spent.
 One way to put teens in charge is with a demand deposit card also known as a pre-paid card.
 Your teen can only spend what has been added to the card upfront.
 Your child avoids overdraft and non-sufficient funds (NSF) fees because the transaction is declined if there is not enough money available.
 It’s also a good idea to agree on the amount that the card will be funded with beforehand.

 Spend and pay in real time

 A debit card is a convenient option for performing cash-like transactions.
 Since the card is tied to a checking or savings account, a debit card is a step beyond a pre-paid card regarding money management and personal accountability.
-This means that money is deducted at the point of service even if there is not enough money in the account.
-Not having enough to cover the purchase could lead to NSF fees unless the card is enrolled in the overdraft transfer service.
+This means money is deducted at the point of service and the purchase is declined if there is not enough money in the account.
 Before offering this option, be sure your teen understands the consequences of not knowing how much is available to spend.